DevKiHyun/FCNAE-Tensorflow/README.md

 # FCNAE-Tensorflow (2018/09/21)

 ## Introduction
-I implement a tensorflow model for Staked Autoencoder using Fully Convolutional Network.
+I implement a tensorflow model of a Staked Autoencoder using Fully Convolutional Network.
 - I use mnist dataset as training dataset.

 ## Environment